Veena Venkatagiriyappa

-Venkatagiriyappa's initial musical training was under his uncle Chikka Subba Rao, and he later studied under and was greatly influenced by Veene Sheshanna.
-He was also exposed to western classical music by the director of the orchestra maintained by the Maharaja.
-Venkatagiriyappa later compiled a collection of Carnatic classical compositions rendered using Western musical notation.
+Venkatagiriyappa was born into a family of ascetics on 26 April 1887.
+His father, Venkataramaiah, died while he was still an infant.
+His initial musical training was under his maternal grandfather, Dodda Subbarao, and maternal uncle, Chikka Subbarao.
+He later studied under Veene Sheshanna, by whom he was greatly influenced.
+He was also exposed to Western classical music by the director of the orchestra maintained by the Maharaja of Mysore.
+He later compiled a collection of Carnatic classical compositions rendered using Western musical notation.